 At about the hour-and-forty-five-minute mark of pushing with not much progress, his head started to show during each push and the midwife told me she could see his hair which was a huge encouragement to me as I was getting pretty tired.
 With each push, I had to remember to spread my legs far apart, curl my back around him, and tuck in my chin which was hard to do.
 Finally, at about two-and-a-half hours of pushing, the midwife told me she had to have him crowning by 5 am (it was 4:30 at this point).
 I knew that if I couldn’t get him out by then, I’d have to go to the hospital, so during the next few pushes I gave it my all.

 After the last push, the nurse checked his heart rate again and it dropped so I climbed up on the bed again and she put the doppler up to my belly while we waited for his heart rate to go back up, but it never did.
 It was then that the midwife told the nurse to call the ambulance and I began to panic.
-There’s really no way to describe how I was feeling or what I was thinking but the two main things running through my mind at that point were that the birth of my dreams was not going to happen and my son was going to die.
+There’s really no way to describe how I was feeling or what I was thinking but the main thing running through my mind at that point was that my son was going to die.
 I was sitting on all fours with my butt up in the air on the bed completely naked and all I could do was stay like that while the nurse put an oxygen mask on my face, then gave me a shot of some kind that was supposed to help his heart rate and lessen my contractions, and attempted to put an IV in my hand.
 I kept getting the overpowering urge to push, but I knew I couldn’t so the midwife told me to just breath through them which was completely impossible at times as my body was still telling me to get this baby out.
 His heart rate went back up after about two or three minutes and then it was just a matter of waiting on the ambulance.

 I’m describing this with a lot more calm than how it actually happened.
 It felt like mass chaos as I was posed there on the bed, unable to look around the room because I had to keep my rear end up in the air so B would stay in a good position.
 I know E was next to me, rubbing my back and I know that A came over at one point to tell me she loved me.
 I think everyone was crying mainly because we just didn’t know what was going to happen, though I know at least E and I assumed it was going to be bad.